ExaWorks/job-api-spec/specification.md

 <div class="imp-note">

-In languages with generic types and a `Set` type, a staging set could simply be `Set<StageOut>`, but implementations have the liberty to implement a specialized class that exposes the same essential functionality.
+Implementations must use what is customary for the language in which this specification is implemented.
+For example, in languages where a generic `Set` type is provided, implementations must use that instead of a custom `StageOutSet` class.
+When a ganeric `Set` is not available, implementations must ensure that the `StageOutSet` class contains relevant accessor methods.

 </div>